pingcap/docs-cn/ticdc/manage-ticdc.md

 #### Remove a replication task

-Execute the following command to remove a replication task:
+Run the following command to remove a replication task:

 {{< copyable "shell-regular" >}}